 Step Five: Revise and Edit

 Students read over their own work and/or work with a partner to revise and edit their work.
-Use the FREE Writing Checklist bookmarks to support your students with this process.
+Use the FREE Writing Checklist Bookmarks to support your students with this process.
+Students look at their:

 Step Six: Write a Good Copy